 - Conduct outside of Judo classes

-Many of our students have progressed from beginner to black belt, click here to read about the latest junior black belt successes.
+Many of our students have progressed from beginner to black belt.

 The actual technical aspects of our Judo exclude dangerous techniques such as armlocking and strangling, which in our opinion should never be taught to children.
 Our entire Syllabus revolves around a safe method of throwing and holding, designed to promote health, confidence and an ability to defend oneself in an emergency situation.

 The Eurokwai Grading System is open to all children who have completed our Foundation Course.
 Eurokwai conducts in-house gradings for students three times a year, with opportunities to win various awards.